Anti-globalization movement: Impact

 The global justice movement has been quite successful in achieving some of its key aims, according to academic and global justice movement activist David Graeber.
 For example, many countries no longer rely on IMF loans and so, by the mid-2000s, IMF lending was at its lowest share of world GDP since the 1970s.

 Criticisms

 Lack of evidence

 Critics assert that the empirical evidence does not support the views of the anti-globalization movement.
-These critics point to statistical trends which are interpreted to be results of globalization, capitalism, and the economic growth they encourage.
+These critics point to statistical trends which are interpreted to be the results of globalization, capitalism, and the economic growth they encourage: